digiscot/digiscot-website/pages/projects/westscot.md

 Month #7

  - 1st October: Niamh visited more WSHA sheltered housing on Witch Road in Kilmarnock, with Alison & Michelle the Volunteer Coordinator.
 There was a coffee afternoon held in the common room, to encourage tenants to give us their ideas for a weekly social activity.
 Attendance was poor; however Niamh identified one tenant who was in need of IT support.
 This tenant had additional needs due to him having a stroke 3 years before.
 Niamh is looking into signposting him to an AAC (Augmentative & Alternative communication) service in Ayrshire.
+ - 21st October: Niamh attends the first Health Issue In the Community (HIIC) session, to provide IT support for the participants, in conjunction with Healthy North Glasgow and Thenue HA.
+This session takes place for the next 7 weeks.
+During these 7 weeks, participants write an essay on their chosen health issue and prepare a PowerPoint presentation, to be delivered in front of an audience.

+Month #8

+ - 12th November: Niamh visits sheltered housing complex at Witch Road in Kilmarnock.
+Identifies 2 gentlemen who would like to learn basic IT skills and who need help with operating their personal tablet.
+ - 26th November: Niamh begins another IT drop-in session at the G31 Centre.
+Flyering for this was done previously, around the Camlachie area as well in the Bridgeton area (Job Centre, library and Citizens Advice).
+Nobody turns up on Day 1.

+Month #9

+ - 8th December: Niamh and Marco visit Witch Road to help a tenant set up his tablet, and to deliver sign-up forms for a local IT skills class.